dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 **Recommended Structure:**

 1. Metrics

 2. Baseline Approach

 3. Dimension A (X axes A)

 4. Dimension B (X axes B)

 5. Dimension C (X axes C)

 6. Summary

+**In-field Experiments**

+For system paper, it will be better to deploy the system to the real world and conduct some (small-scale) in-field experiements.
+It can be a special case of the whole evaluation section that we can get some insight of our design and test the practicability of our design.

 ## Related Works

 Taxnonmy

 We need to find a design space that excludes all the other existing works.

+A more organized related work section would show the significance of the topic, a **table** to organize all these papers into categories.

+## Discussion

+Some lessons learned and insights about how our design could be potentially generalizable to other problem in the related fields.